Investing in a professionally developed website.

-Websites can be powerful advertisements for your business, but they’re also unique in that they serve as a digital address or storefront.
+Websites can be powerful advertisements for your business, but they’re also unique in that they serve as digital addresses or storefronts.
 As the old marketing cliché goes, “location, location, location.”
 This goes for businesses of all shapes and sizes.
-And in the case of ecommerce, your site serves as a silent salesperson—a free employee working day and night to help sell your products and services.
+In the case of ecommerce, your site serves as a silent salesperson—a free employee working day and night to help sell your products and services.

 A professional digital presence that speaks to your target audience will make a much greater impact than a billboard, a van wrap, or a social account.
 A digital identity also fosters trust and legitimacy.
 And because large enterprises are slow to embrace change, an up-to-date website can give small to medium-sized enterprises an advantage.

 In this article, we’ll go over what to consider when budgeting for a website that represents your brand accurately—and shed some light on opportunities an enterprise-level site presents.

 There are many rules to follow in advertising, but one that comes up often is budget allocation.
 The rule of thumb is that, and according to the Business Development Bank of Canada, a business should spend 10% of its revenue on marketing.
 This is especially true for B2C enterprises, new brands, or when rebranding.

 Advertising doesn’t always translate into immediate results, and it can be hard to track those results.
 While that isn’t true with online marketing (thanks to a plethora of available tracking tools), it might as well be, since most small to medium-sized enterprises have neither the time or expertise to find, set up, and understand this data.
 With low attribution, it seems like an easy place to save money.

 A powerful marketing tool